Solution

 drift detection with per-object restore on change

-Windows 365 lifecycle diagram: a Cloud PC fleet (with AVD baseline, legacy VDI baseline, or existing endpoints) flows through cohort design, deployment waves, configuration management, and day-two support, tracked against a pinned Cloud PC baseline with drift detection, producing an operating record with owners and next actions.
+Windows 365 lifecycle diagram: a Cloud PC fleet with Azure Virtual Desktop baseline, older VDI baseline, or existing endpoints flows through cohort design, deployment waves, configuration management, and day-two support, tracked against a pinned Cloud PC baseline with drift detection, producing an operating record with owners and next actions.

 The problem

-Windows 365 programmes stall because the lifecycle sits in four different admin centres.
+Windows 365 programmes stall because Cloud PC management sits across too many admin centres.

 Windows 365 programmes stall when design, deployment, configuration, and day-two control each sit in a different admin centre.
-Cohort design is compressed, rollout waves hit unclear assumptions, Cloud PC configuration drifts silently once the estate is live, and migration baselines from Azure Virtual Desktop or legacy VDI rarely join the same operating record.
+The Microsoft 365 admin center, Intune, Azure portal, and Windows 365 views each show part of the picture.
+Cohort design gets compressed, rollout waves hit unclear assumptions, Cloud PC configuration drifts once the estate is live, and migration baselines from Azure Virtual Desktop or older virtual desktop infrastructure rarely join the same operating record.

 Design is treated as an afterthought

-Cohort design, image selection, network and storage planning, licensing, and reservation planning are often compressed or skipped, so rollout waves hit unclear assumptions and cost shape is disputed after the fact.
+Cohort design, image selection, network and storage planning, Windows 365 Business or Windows 365 Enterprise licensing, and reservation planning are often compressed or skipped.
+The result is a cloud desktops service with unclear assumptions and disputed cost shape after rollout.

 Deployment is where programmes stall

-Rollout waves, device connection, user assignment, and provisioning validation need coordination across teams that fragmented admin centres do not support, so wave-level visibility is rebuilt in spreadsheets.
+Rollout waves, device connection, user assignment, and provisioning validation need coordination across Intune, the Microsoft 365 admin center, Windows 365, and sometimes the Azure portal.
+When those views do not join up, wave-level visibility is rebuilt in spreadsheets.

 Configuration drifts silently after cutover